DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Event**: observable occurance in a network or system
 - **Hackback**: actions taken by a victim of hacking to compromise the systems of the alleged attacker
 - **Heuristics**: method of machine learning which identifies patterns of acceptable activity, so that deviations from the patterns will be identified
+	- Heuristic-based antimalware software has a higher likelihood of detecting a zero-day exploit than signature-based methods.
+Heuristic-based software does not require frequent ­signature updates because it does not rely upon monitoring systems for the presence of known malware.
+The trade-off with this approach is that it has a higher false positive rate than signature detection methods.
 - **Incident**: an event which potentially or actually jeopardizes the CIA of an information system or the info the system processes, stores, transmits.
 Security incidents negatively affect the confidentiality, integrity, or availability of information or assets and/or violate a security policy. e.g backup failure, unauthorized vulnerability scan, ransomware
 - **Indicator**: technical artifact or observable occurrence suggesting that an attack is imminent, currently underway, or already occured